Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS TELLING TIME TO THE NEAREST MINUTE?The minute hand tells you how many minutes past the hour.
+Download as PDF Download PDF View as Separate PageWHAT IS TELLING TIME TO THE NEAREST MINUTE?The minute hand tells you how many minutes past the hour.
 The lines on a clock show 5 minutes at a time.
 You can skip count by fives to find how many minutes.

 To better understand telling time to the nearest minute…